vstconsulting/polemarch/doc/gui.rst

 * **branch** - branch of your GIT project, to what your Polemarch project will be synced.
   If you stay it empty, Polemarch will sync to "master" branch.

+* **notes** - not required field for some user’s notes, for example, for what purpose this project was created or something like this.

 After project creation you will the next page: